Approximate Bayesian Computation with Path Signatures: Further experimental details

 \subsection{Reference Posteriors using MCMC}

 \glsresetall

-\paragraph{Metropolis-Hastings} For the \gls{ma2} and the \gls{gbm} model we obtain samples from this ground truth posterior using \gls{mh}.
+\paragraph{Metropolis-Hastings} For the \gls{gbm} and Brock \& Hommes models, we obtain samples from the ground truth posterior using \gls{mh}.
 We follow the guidelines of \citet{schmon2021optimal} and use a multivariate normal proposal, for which we estimate the covariance matrix using a pilot run.
 We subsequently tune the \gls{mh} algorithm according to \citet[][Table 1]{schmon2021optimal} and run the \gls{mh} for $10^5$ steps, keeping a thinned subset of $10^3$ samples as our baseline.

 \paragraph{Particle MCMC} To obtain samples from the ground truth posterior of the Ricker model we employ \gls{pmcmc} using a simple bootstrap particle filter.
-We follow the guidelines of \citet{SchmonDeligiannidisDoucet2018a}, first estimating the posterior covariance in a shorter prior run and then tuning the random walk proposal as well as the particle filter to follow the \citet[][Table 1]{SchmonDeligiannidisDoucet2018a}. \Gls{pmcmc} commonly exhibits worse convergence behaviour than standard \gls{mh} and hence we run the algorithm for $2\times 10^5$ iterations eventually retaining a thinned subset of $10^3$ samples as our baseline.
+We follow the guidelines of \citet{SchmonDeligiannidisDoucet2018a}, first estimating the posterior covariance in a shorter prior run and then tuning the random walk proposal as well as the particle filter. \Gls{pmcmc} commonly exhibits worse convergence behaviour than standard \gls{mh} and hence we run the algorithm for $2\times 10^5$ iterations eventually retaining a thinned subset of $10^3$ samples as our baseline.